-By the time I was twenty-three I'd seen him only six or seven times in my life when he died of a heroin overdose.
+By the time, I was twenty-three, I'd seen him only six or seven times in my life when he died of a heroin overdose.
 There were very few days from the age of fourteen to twenty-five or twenty-six when I wasn’t high, either smoking weed, drinking alcohol, on ecstasy, on coke, on heroin, on crack.
 It had gotten so bad that I was involved in the *Rave scene.
-I would [abuse] seven to eight drugs in a night, and I would come home on a Sunday night and my urine looked like coffee, from so many toxins from drugs.
+I would [abuse] seven to eight drugs in a night, and I would come home on a Sunday night, and my urine looked like coffe, from so many toxins from drugs.

 I spent some time in jail.
-It all came to a head when I went to Arizona for a change of scenery but I got back on the drugs.
-In fact, I went to my aunt’s, where my father had had died.
+It all came to a head when I went to Arizona for a change of scenery, but I got back on the drugs.
+In fact, I went to my aunt’s where my father had died.
 I hadn't seen her for many years.
 She felt bad because she hadn't had any contact with me.
-She was going on vacation, but when she knew I was coming, the Lord woke her up in the night, and said, “You stay there.
+She was going on vacation, but when she knew I was coming, the Lord woke her up in the night and said, “You stay there.
 I’m bringing Dominick.”

 My father had overdosed in her back bathroom.
 I was in the bathroom in front of that.
 I had enough heroin in the needle to end my life.
 I said, “Dad, here I am.
 Here I come.”
-Just as I was about to shoot it [heroin] in my arm the Holy Spirit came over me, and began to weep.
+Just as I was about to shoot it [heroin] in my arm, the Holy Spirit came over me, and I began to weep.
 I got rid of most of it in the toilet.
 I then went to my aunt and told her what had been going on with my life.
 I gave her the crack pipe and the needles.
 [She] helped me get into **Teen Challenge.
-While there I began to develop a close relationship with Jesus Christ.
-I began to really experiences his love in his presence, and the importance of spending time with him.
+While there, I began to develop a close relationship with Jesus Christ.
+I began to really experience His love in His presence and the importance of spending time with Him.

-Then here comes this God who says he loves me just as I am, and that he would take someone like me and change me and make me into his image and likeness.
+Then here comes this God who says He loves me just as I am and that He would take someone like me and change me and make me into His image and likeness.
 To me that's everything.
-To be able to embrace the reality that God would take me in my sinful state, in my sinful nature, and do a work in my life, causing me to be his child, causing me to be holy and blameless in his site by the working at the Spirit is everything because that's really what we were created to be, sons and daughters of the living God.
+To be able to embrace the reality that God would take me in my sinful state, in my sinful nature, and do a work in my life, causing me to be His child, causing me to be holy and blameless in His sight by the working of the Spirit is everything because that's really what we were created to be, sons and daughters of the living God.